 2. Are You Comfortable Being A Landlord?

 Next, ask yourself whether you’re up for the job of being a landlord (and it IS a job).
 “Being a landlord isn’t everyone’s cup of tea,” remarks Rushforth.
-Unless you are willing to pay someone to manage the rental for you, you’d better be prepared to deal with all kinds of people.
-And you’ll have to calm your inner neatnik regarding the condition tenants keep your home in
+Unless you are willing to pay someone to manage the rental for you, or use a property management company, you’d better be prepared to deal with all kinds of people.
+And you’ll have to calm your inner neatnik regarding the condition tenants keep your home in.
+Property owners are also on the hook for any repairs or maintenance issues that your tenants may require.

 3. Do Location And Condition Of The Property Matter?